ethanokamura/perfectline/src/content/linked-list/operator-overloading.md

 }
 ```
 ## Checking For Equivalence
-For this next operator, we will want to check to see if the linked lists are exactly the same.
+For this next operator, we will want to check to see if the linked lists are the same.
 For this, I think it would be best to use indexing.

-We dont have indexing set up yet, but we will do this in the next section.
-For now, we will write it and then add the funcitonality after.
+We don't have indexing set up yet, but we will do this in the next section.
+For now, we will write it and then add the functionality after.

 We start by checking the size of the linked lists.
 If those are not equal then we immediately return false.
 We do not have to do anything else.

 We then loop for each value in the linked lists.
-Again, we already know that the size of each list are equivalent, so we can use this size or the other linked list's size for the loop.
+Again, we already know that the size of each list is equivalent, so we can use this size or the other linked list's size for the loop.
 If at any point the values are not equal, we return false.

 If we finish the loop, at this point we know both linked lists are equal so we return true.
 ```cpp